 I don’t have my own transportation.
-Can I still go?
+Can I still book a tour?

 Yes!
 If you’re staying at the Mt.
-McKinley Princess Lodge, we offer free transport from the lodge for our Denali Wilderness Hike and Byers Lake Nature Walk.
-If you’re staying in Talkeetna, we can pick you up at your local lodging for the Talkeetna Lakes Hike.
-We can also provide transportation as part of our Custom Tours.
+McKinley Princess Lodge, we offer free transportation from the lodge for the Denali Wilderness Hike and Byers Lake Nature Walk.
+If you’re staying in Talkeetna, we can pick you up at local lodging for the Talkeetna Lakes Hike and Talkeetna Heli-Hike.
+We can also provide transportation for custom tours.

 What should I wear?

 Sturdy footwear is recommended for nature walks and is required on longer hikes.
 Weather conditions are highly variable near the Alaska Range, so it’s best to be prepared for anything.
-Dress in layers so you can be comfortable as conditions change.
+Dress in layers for optimum comfort as conditions change.
 If you have them, bring rain jackets and pants.
-If not, we have some for you.
+If not, we have some to loan.
 We also provide waterproof overboots, trekking poles, hats, gloves, and daypacks at no extra cost.

 What else should I bring?

-You will definitely want your camera, and also binoculars if you have them.
-Bottled water is necessary on hikes but not on nature walks.
+You will definitely want to bring a camera, and binoculars if you have them.
+Bottled water is necessary on hikes but not on nature walks, but you are welcome to bring some along if you wish.
+Alaska Nature Guides also offers small day packs for loan; just let us know!

 What about mosquitoes and other pests?

-In Alaska, mosquitoes can be numerous at times.
+In Alaska, mosquitos can be numerous at times.
 We provide mosquito repellent.
 We supply headnets when needed.
-Luckily, none of Alaska’s mosquitoes carry any diseases, and we also have no Lyme disease, ticks, fleas, or chiggers, and no poison oak, ivy, or sumac.
+Luckily, none of Alaska’s mosquitos carry diseases, and, as there are also no ticks, there is no Lyme disease.
+Guests will also be relieved to know Alaska has no fleas, chiggers, poison oak, ivy, or sumac.

 What about bears?

-Yes, the places we hike are home to both black and grizzly bears, and we like it that way!
-Wildlife, weather, and wilderness are all part of Alaska’s allure, but can pose risk for the unprepared.
-All of our guides carry bear protection and are trained in bear encounters, first aid, CPR, and emergency procedures, and all carry emergency communications.
+Alaska Nature Guides tours hike in the habitats of both black and grizzly bears, and we like it that way!
+Wildlife, weather, and wilderness are all part of Alaska’s allure, but these things can also pose risk for the unprepared.
+Be assured that all guides carry bear protection and are trained in bear encounters, first aid, CPR, and emergency procedures, and carry appropriate communications.
 Your personal safety is our primary concern.

 Will I see wildlife?

-Seeing wildlife is a matter of luck, timing, and awareness.
-Our guides are excellent wildlife spotters and this is prime habitat, so the chance of seeing at least some wildlife is pretty good.
+Observing Alaska’s wild creatures in their natural habitats is a matter of luck, timing, and awareness.
+Our local guides are excellent wildlife spotters within this pristine wilderness area, so the chance of seeing at least a few species of local critters is pretty good.
 Be sure to bring your camera and binoculars!

 How many other people will be on the trip?